-Use your high-beam headlamps to signal to a driver in front that you want to pass.
+This feature lets you use the high-beam headlamps to signal a driver in front of you that you want to pass.
 It works even if the headlamps are in the automatic position.

 To use it, pull the turn signal lever toward you, then release it.

-If the headlamps are in the automatic position or on low beam, the high-beam headlamps turn on.
-They stay on as long as the lever is held.
-The high-beam indicator on the instrument panel cluster comes on.
+If the headlamps are in the automatic position or on low beam, the high-beam headlamps will turn on.
+They will stay on as long as you hold the lever toward you.
+The high-beam indicator on the instrument cluster will come on.
 Release the lever to return to normal operation.